momentum-mod/docs/content/docs/guides/ranking-cosmetic-xp.md

 The systems described here are complete; we are in agreement that this is what the Ranked-Points should look like.
 The values chosen for percentiles, WR points, etc. are still up for debate; however, these should be simple to change later, should we decide to change them, because of the design of the system.
 For now, we consider the values to be informed-guess placeholders.

 {{< /hint >}}

-> There are no �base completion points�; the formula system somewhat accounts for this, but we�ve determined that it is not worth having a system of its own
+> There are no 'base completion points'; the formula system somewhat accounts for this, but we've determined that it is not worth having a system of its own

 <sub>Aside -- Motivation;</sub>

 <sub>Times ranked beyond the top10 are awarded points according to 2 systems: the Group system, and a Formula system.
-The group system rewards discrete bundles of points for players ranking within certain �percentile� blocks.
-The formula system awards points simply according to a formula with a single parameter -- the player�s rank.
+The group system rewards discrete bundles of points for players ranking within certain 'percentile' blocks.
+The formula system awards points simply according to a formula with a single parameter -- the player's rank.
 The group system should award more points than the formula system; it should be the primary goal of the player to improve to the next group.
 The formula system simply provides bonus ranked points for improving within a group, so the player does not feel like intermediate improvements are a waste of effort.</sub>

-## WRs and Top10s system
+### WRs and Top10s system

 WRs award a fixed number of points for all maps.
 For now, we set this to be 3,000 points.
 Ranks 2-10 award some percentage of the WR points.